FAQ for Adoptive Parents

 Golden Cradle welcomes LGBT families, however families should be aware that adoption laws are decided independently by each state and international countries also have their own laws regarding whether or not LGBT families can adopt.
 Golden Cradle must abide by the adoption laws in the state where the family resides or the international country they are adopting from.
 Families in NJ can adopt domestically.

 Financial assistance for adoption is an important consideration for adoptive parents.
-Golden Cradle has an adjusted fee schedule based on income and has various payment plans to better meet the needs of your household.
+Golden Cradle has various payment plans to better meet the needs of your household.
 Many families are doing fundraising through their churches or communities, learning about adoption reimbursement through employers and considering loans from home equity and retirement to help fund their adoptions.
 There are many sources for grants and loans for adopting parents who meet particular criteria.

-Golden Cradles fees are based on a sliding scale determined by your family’s income.
-Fees cover services rendered, and are thus due as you move forward through the different stages of your adoption process.
+Golden Cradles fees cover services rendered, and are thus due as you move forward through the different stages of your adoption process.

 Just like choosing a doctor for your pregnancy, choosing an adoption agency is something that you should do based on what agency has the right program to meet your needs.
 You should also be sure that the agency is fully licensed and has a proven track record.
 Decide what is important to you, and then ask the agency how they will meet those needs for you.